VPVasP/ASP.NET-Core-DocsMockup/README.md

 # ASP.NET-Core-DocsMockup

-This is a Docs Mockup which was Created in ASP.NET Core using TinyMCE and SQL Database To Store Data.
-Each user can login/register their info then create/modify/delete documents and save them as pdf in their computer.
+Developed a Google Docs-like application using ASP.NET Core with TinyMCE and SQL Database for data storage.
+Implemented user authentication, document creation/modification/deletion and PDF export functionality.
+- Technologies Used: ASP.NET Core, TinyMCE, SQL, C#

+## How to Install
+1. Clone this GitHub Repository to your computer.
+2. Open the Project .sln file in Visual Studio and run it.